The Closing of the Western Mind: Academic analysis

-This book received generally positive reviews from mass media such as the article in The New York Times listed below.
-The following are some critiques by scholars who take issue with Freeman's detailed description of the relative importance of the enlightenment and religious (mostly Christian) mythology.
+David C. Lindberg

 In The Beginnings of Western Science, science historian David C. Lindberg explains the history of science's role in the Middle Ages, where it was preserved by the Christians and monks.
 He argues that the suggestion that early Christians destroyed science is an outdated myth.
 He criticizes those, like Freeman, who he believes perpetuate these outdated myths despite conventional scholarship refuting them.
 Specifically regarding Charles Freeman, Lindberg writes the following: “Finally, to demonstrate that such views are alive and well, I quote Charles Freeman in his Closing of the Western Mind: The Rise of Faith and the Fall of Reason (2003): By the fifth century of the Christian era, he argues, “not only has rational thought been suppressed, but there has been a substitution for it of ‘mystery, magic, and authority’.
 It is little wonder, given this kind of scholarly backing, that the ignorance and degradation of the Middle Ages has become an article of faith among the general public, achieving the status of invulnerability merely by virtue of endless repetition.”

+Ronald Numbers

 In Galileo Goes to Jail and Other Myths about Science and Religion by Ronald Numbers, another historian of science, it states that “The misleading accounts of Hypatia’s death and Freeman’s Closing of the Western Mind, quoted above, are attempts to keep alive an old myth: the portrayal of early Christianity as a haven of anti- intellectualism, a fountainhead of antiscientific sentiment, and one of the primary agents responsible for Europe’s descent into what are popularly referred to as the 'dark ages.'
 Supporting evidence is available, if not plentiful.”

+John Morreall

 John Morreall, a Doctor of Philosophy and Emeritus Professor of Religious Studies, also mentioned Freeman as one who has misperception about “the fate of scientific inquiry at the hands of Christianity in the Middle Ages".